Kong/docs.konghq.com/app/enterprise/0.34-x/getting-started/quickstart.md

 ## 1. Start Kong Enterprise

-If you will be securing your Admin API with RBAC or your Kong Manager application with an authentication plugin, you will need a Super Admin account, which is created during database migrations.
+A Super Admin account is required to secure the Admin API with RBAC or Kong Manager with an authentication plugin.
+The Super Admin account is created during database migrations.

 To set up the first account: